Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Sure, you can buy about fifty different kinds of yogurt at your grocery store for about the same cost as homemade.
 So why would a busy mom (or anyone for that matter) choose to bother?
 Luckily, making yogurt takes hardly any hands on time at all, so there’s no excuse in that department.
 I also want to control what goes in my yogurt – no additives, fillers, or sugar – just milk and cream.

-Finally, I want yogurt made from milk of cows raised on sunny pastures relatively local to my home.
-This not only reduces the carbon footprint, but also maximizes the nutritional value since milk from grass-fed cows provides more far nutrients than factory raised cows including the essential fat-soluble vitamins D, A, and K2.
-Unfortunately, most store bought varieties don’t come close to these standards, so consider giving this a go…
+Finally, I want yogurt made from milk produced by cows raised on sunny pastures relatively local to my home.
+This not only reduces the carbon footprint, but also maximizes the nutritional value, since milk from grass-fed cows provides far more nutrients than factory raised cows, including the essential fat-soluble vitamins D, A, and K2.
+Unfortunately, most store bought varieties don't come close to these standards, so consider giving this a go…

-I use a Euro Cuisine Yogurt maker that comes with 7 glass jars (each under a cup), but you can make this with any maker, be it a warm oven, Crock Pot, deydrator, or other designated yogurt maker.
-I’ve Googled the instructions and tried other methods, but the Euro Cuisine is affordable, easy, and provides consistent results.
-Here’s what you do:
+For this homemade yogurt recipe, I use a Euro Cuisine Yogurt maker that comes with 7 glass jars (each under a cup).
+But you can make this with any maker, be it a warm oven, slow cooker, dehydrator, or other designated yogurt maker.
+I've Googled the instructions and tried other methods, but the Euro Cuisine is affordable, easy, and provides consistent results.
+Here's what you do:

-Pour the milk, cream, yogurt combo into the glass jars or whatever container you will be using to make your yogurt.
+Pour the milk, cream and yogurt combo into the glass jars or whatever container you will be using to make your yogurt.
 Allow to set for about 10 hours uncovered in your maker of choice.
 Secure the jar lids, and then chill to eat.

 Wanna make your own yogurt?
 Find starter cultures and yogurt makers here.